CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 # Field types

 Fields can exist on top of terrain/furniture, and support different intensity levels.
 Each intensity level inherits its properties from the lower one, so any field not explicitly overwritten will carry over.
 They affect both characters and monsters, but a lot of fields have hardcoded effects that are potentially different for both (found in `map_field.cpp:creature_in_field`).
-Fields are spread depending on the local wind force when outside, preferring spreading down to on the same Z-level, which is preferred to spreading upwards.
+Gaseous fields that have a chance to do so are spread depending on the local wind force when outside, preferring spreading down to on the same Z-level, which is preferred to spreading upwards.
 Indoors and by weak winds fields spread randomly.

 ```C++
   {